 It could easily be a dilapidated motel at the seedier end of Sunset Boulevard in LA.
 Or at the northern tip of the San Francisco peninsular near the Sutro Baths, where elderly Chinese American couple retire to mauve, ox-blood red, sand and egg-yolk coloured concrete bungalows, with stained glass depictions of the setting Sun on the front door.

-The surprise is round the corner, on the summit of the roof where – were it an ocean liner or the Empire State building – air ships could once have been tethered.
+The surprise is round the corner, on the summit of the roof where – were it an ocean liner, or the Empire State building – air ships could once have been tethered.
 When viewed from the street, nestled behind bougainvillea tree branches, again it reads “Kameshwar Niwas” but this time in Hindi.
-Though an Indian script it’s rendered in the same jaunty, cursive letters as the English sign over the front entrance.
-This is the same kind of lettering to be found outside cheery English bungalows of the Thirties – in Port Sunlight near Wirral and Peacehaven in Sussex – Modernist dwellings built on a human scale between the Occident’s two World Wars, homes fit for returning heroes.
+Though an Indian script, it’s rendered in the same jaunty, cursive letters as the English sign over the front entrance.
+This is the same kind of lettering found outside cheery English bungalows of the Thirties – in Port Sunlight near Wirral, and Peacehaven in Sussex – Modernist dwellings built on a human scale between the Occident’s two World Wars, homes fit for returning heroes.

-Intellectuals and exponents of Modernism – like Erich Mendelsohn, architect of the De La Warr Pavilion, a marvel of expressionist design close to Peacehaven further down England’s Sussex coast, in Bexhill-on-Sea – regarded Art Deco and its associations with decadence, ornament and glamour as distractions, frippery.
-Yet in these new English towns built in the Twenties and Thirties, a commercialised, folksy, popular version of Modernism resonated with the sentimental, fragile sense of optimism which people with the War behind them felt about the future.
+Intellectuals and exponents of Modernism like Erich Mendelsohn, architect of the De La Warr Pavilion – a marvel of expressionist design close to Peacehaven, further down England’s Sussex coast in Bexhill-on-Sea – regarded Art Deco and its associations with decadence, ornament and glamour as distractions, frippery.
+Yet in these new English towns built in the Twenties and Thirties, a commercialised, folksy, popular version of Modernism resonated with the sentimental, fragile sense of optimism that people, with the Great War behind them, felt about the future ahead.

 Quite by coincidence, Hindu and Sikh soldiers who fought in both World Wars were cremated near Peacehaven, at Patcham.
 A Chattri stands in the vast hilly landscape of chalk Downs, a memorial to their sacrifice which is beloved by walkers and mountain bikers, a place of tranquillity and rest overlooking seaside towns and what were once little fishing villages – Brighton, Eastbourne, Bexhill, Hastings – in the beautiful stretch of downland that has seen more military invasions than almost any other coastline in Europe.
 William the Conqueror landed near Hastings in 1066.
 Fascist Germany planned to land troops and armoured vehicles between Seaford and Shoreham in September 1940, and would have parachuted advance forces behind the Downs to take out electricity pylons and other essential infrastructure.
 Britain responded by building the GHQ line of defences, but Hitler went cold on Operation Sealion and concentrated instead on aerial bombardment and the Blitz.